-Tibetan Mastiffs are very good at only eating when they’re hungry and have been known to skip a meal entirely from time to time.
+Tibetan dogs are very good at only eating when they’re hungry.
+In fact, they have been known to skip an entire meal from time to time.

-Here’s something interesting: when a female Tibetan Mastiff is in heat, the males may refuse to eat for up to a week.
-This can cause weight to drop by as much as 10 to 15 percent.
+Here’s something interesting: when a female Tibetan dog is in heat, the males may refuse to eat for up to a week.
+This can cause their weight to drop by as much as 10 to 15 percent.

-The lifespan of a healthy Tibetan Mastiff is between 10 and 14 years.
-There are a host of health concerns that can affect this breed in particular.
+The lifespan of a healthy Tibetan dog is between 10 and 14 years.
+However, there are a host of health concerns that can affect this breed.
 Such conditions can include:

 - Canine Inherited Demyelinative Neuropathy (CIDN) – a condition that affects the nervous system

 Most of these conditions are hereditary, so it is important that you have your dog screened before you buy or adopt him.

 Panosteitis will go away as the dog gets older, and hypothyroidism is a condition that presents in older dogs.

 A dog suffering from Osteochondrosis Dissecans may require surgery, and it can show up in Tibetan Mastiff puppies as young as five months old.

 If you're in the market for a Tibetan Mastiff puppy, you may want to consider adoption over purchasing a puppy.